Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 Methylene blue carries a black box warning for the risk of serotonin syndrome, particularly when used with serotonergic drugs like SSRIs and SNRIs, as it inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, and muscle rigidity, requiring immediate medical attention.

 The success of methylene blue treatment relies on clear communication between patients and their healthcare providers.
-Patients should follow medication guidelines carefully and report any unusual symptoms right away.
+Patients should follow medication guidelines carefully while taking methylene blue and report any unusual symptoms right away.

 The harm from methylene blue largely depends on proper administration and patient-specific factors.
 The medication works safely under medical supervision for specific conditions.
 But there are key safety factors to watch: